 Randhir played for Beard President’s X1 against the English team at Nagpur and also on the first day of International at Ahmadabad, where he bowled exceedingly well.
 In the Ranji Trophy, he bagged six wickets against Saurashtra and three against Delhi in the semi-final.

-Randhir Singh who rose to the international reckoning without any godfather credit all his success to Tariq Sinha and Mr. OP Malhotra, physical director of PGDAV college.
+Randhir Singh, who rose to the international reckoning without any godfather, credits all his success to Tariq Sinha and Mr. OP Malhotra, physical director of PGDAV College.
 He also received unstinted support from his elder brother.
-Randhir Singh was a friend since 1980 and played 2 ODIs.
-His only wicket was Gordon Greenidge.
-This picture,(by DV Jayner) was outside his house when he was picked for the England tour in 1982.
+Randhir Singh has been a friend since 1980 and has played two ODIs.
+His only wicket was for Gordon Greenidge.
+This picture (by DV Jayner) was taken outside his house when he was picked for the England tour in 1982.